LearnOnDemandSystems/docs/tms/tms-administrators/notifications/registration-notification.md

 **Company Managers**
 A company manager has access to users based on the Company added on their User profile, management of users in a company is added on the User profile’s Company Management tab.
 Adding Company managers to your notification allows you to choose roles, like Company Training Manager, once added all users with that role are sent a notification.

+*Please note: We have created roles called "Automated Notifications Recipient" and they are numbered 1-5.
+These roles do not have permissions, they are in place to give you flexibility to assign a user the role to have them receive a notification.

 ### Add recipients of the notification
 One or multiple recipients can be set for a notification.
 Follow the instructions below to add recipients in the To field.